-Traffic accidents bring with them a high risk of injury—and that risk is going up, not down.
+Traffic accidents bring with them a high risk of injury, and that risk is going up, not down.
 If you suffer an injury in a traffic accident, explore your rights to compensation.
-Don’t call a lawyer from the wreckage of your car—take care of medical treatments and other more immediate concerns first.
-However, at some point, and quickly, your concerns should turn to whether the law entitles you to compensation for your injuries.
-When exploring these options, understand that personal injury accidents are not good cases in which to represent yourself.
-The complex circumstances call for investigative and legal experience most people don’t possess.
+Don’t call a lawyer from the wreckage of your car.
+Take care of medical treatments and other more immediate concerns first.

 - How many years have you practiced personal injury law?

 - How frequently do you handle cases involving traffic accidents like mine?

 - About how many of those cases settle, and how many go to trial?